aws-samples/serverless-patterns/apigw-private-cdn-private-ca/README.md

 This implementation consists of three major components:

 1. Private Certificate Authority and API Gateway Setup
-   1. Creates an PCA
+   1. Create an PCA
    2. Issue a root certificate through the PCA
    3. Create a certificate in ACM using PCA's root certificate
    4. Create a private REST API in API gateway
-   5. Associate the ACM certificate with API Gateway's private custom domain
+   5. Create API Gateway's private custom domain configured with ACM certificate created in step 3
    6. Configure a Lambda function as the API Gateway backend processor
-   7. Deploys a private REST API through API Gateway
+   7. Deploy the private REST API through API Gateway
    8. Associate the custom domain with the API Gateway stage

 2. VPC Endpoints configurations for private communication: